mashk4/wenlambo_bot/README.md

 ```

 ``
-You can use /help, /motivation commands and laos try to send a photo :)
+You can use /help, /motivation commands and also try to send a photo :)
 ``

 Then just add @weenlambo_bot to your test chat in Telegram.